Kos

-Kos or Cos (/kɒs, kɔːs/; Κως /el/) is a Greek island, which is part of the Dodecanese island chain in the southeastern Aegean Sea.
+Kos or Cos (/kɒs, kɔːs/; Κως /el/) is a Greek island, part of the Dodecanese island chain in the southeastern Aegean Sea.
 Kos is the third largest island of the Dodecanese, after Rhodes and Karpathos; it has a population of 37,089 (2021 census), making it the second most populous of the Dodecanese after Rhodes.
 The island measures 42.1 × 11.5 km.
 Administratively, Kos constitutes a municipality within the Kos regional unit, which is part of the South Aegean region.
 The principal town of the island and seat of the municipality is the town of Kos.

 Name

 The name Kos (Κῶς) is first attested in the Iliad, and has been in continuous use since.
 Other ancient names include Meropis, Cea, and Nymphaea.

 In many Romance languages, Kos was formerly known as Stancho, Stanchio, or Stinco, and in Turkish it is known as İstanköy (استانكوی), all from the reinterpretation of the Greek expression εις την Κω 'to Kos'; cf. the similar Istanbul and Stimpoli, Crete.
 Under the rule of the Knights Hospitaller of Rhodes, it was known as Lango or Langò, presumably because of its length.
 In The Travels of Sir John Mandeville, the author misunderstands this and treats Lango and Kos as distinct islands.
 In Italian, the island is known as Coo.

 A person from Kos is called a "Koan" (or "Coan") in English.
 The word is also an adjective, as in "Koan goods".